Using Data to Advance Women’s Workforce Participation

-Collecting, analyzing, and using sex-disaggregated data for decision-making is critical for organizations to identify the most significant gender equality gaps and make data informed strategic plans.
-Engendering Industries has developed an organizational gender equality assessment tool, guidance on developing organizational surveys, and guides for developing organizational goals and gender equality targets that partners can use to inform strategic planning and decision-making and to measure their own progress against identified gender equality targets.
+Collecting, analyzing, and using sex-disaggregated data allows companies to identify where women are underrepresented across the company and make data-informed, strategic decisions to close these gaps.
+Engendering Industries has developed an organizational assessment tool, guidance on developing organizational surveys, and guides for developing organizational goals and targets that partners can use to inform strategic planning and decision-making and to measure their own progress against identified targets.

 The Business Case for Employee Surveys